All Episodes

 Who just mark my words?

-My words and don't doubt me.
+Mark my words, and don't doubt me.

 What was it you called about out there, Jim?

-Listen, Rush, uh, I just wanted to point out the ironies of the fact that the South is always being knocked as the region that will not vote for a black man.
+Listen, Rush, I just wanted to point out the ironies of the fact that the South is always being knocked as the region that will not vote for a black man.

-Yet what is the only region that did not where Democrats did not vote for a black man?
+Yet, what is the only region that did not, where Democrats did not vote for a black man?

-Yeah, the elite refined, sophisticated Northeast.
+Yeah, the elite, refined, sophisticated Northeast.

 Exactly.

-Oh, exact.
+Oh, exactly.

 It's obvious, isn't it?